What is ICMP?

 Pathping is a utility that is built into the Windows operating system and it is available in all versions since Windows NT.
 This program is a combination of Ping and Traceroute, so it exploits three ICMP message types.
 These are the echo request and echo reply message type (8 and 0) and the time exceeded message type (11).

-As with both Traceroute and Ping, it is possible to give a list of addresses for a suggested path as a parameter to the command and the utility will try to send a packet to the destination via those addresses.
+As with both Traceroute and Ping, it is possible to give a list of addresses for a suggested path as a parameter to the command and the utility will try to send a packet to the target network via those addresses.

 Pathping produces a formatted results report that shows the route and the round trip times to each router.
 It will send repeated ping requests to each router in the path rather than just repeatedly contacting the destination.
 That is what Ping does, or just logging each router in the path once, which is what Traceroute does.